isabella232/Guidelines.Documentation/Documentation/CommonGuideActions/UpdatingAComponentListProperty/README.md

 ### Step X1

-Select the `OpacityChangingInteractable -> Interactions.ActionReceiver` GameObject from the Unity Hierarchy then increase the `Source Publishers -> Elements -> Size` property value by `2` on the `Interactable Action Receiver Facade` component.
+Select the `OpacityChangingInteractable -> Interactions.ActionReceiver` GameObject from the Unity Hierarchy window then increase the `Source Publishers -> Elements -> Size` property value by `2` on the `Interactable Action Receiver Facade` component.

 > The size property will be `0` by default, so change it to `2`.